YMC-22/smart-filter/readme.txt

 Update selected posts depending on the selected taxonomy terms in the admin panel = 2.4.9 =
 Added the ability to customize the preloader icon
+= 2.5.1 =
+Added the ability to more accurately manage terms

 == Video ==
 https://www.youtube.com/watch?v=FIBNE0Ix6Vg